 Biden's plan to remake U.S. suburbs sparks controversy among homeowners

+Pedestrians walk on the street in Washington, D.C., the United States, June 17, 2021.
+(Photo by Ting Shen/Xinhua)

+Critics, however, said loosening restrictions on housing causes homes to lose value, in a nation where a family's entire life savings are often wrapped up in the value of their home.

-WASHINGTON, June 19 (Xinhua) -- Jen Smith, a homeowner in an affluent suburb outside Washington DC, is not happy about U.S. President Joe Biden's plan for neighborhoods like hers.
+WASHINGTON, June 20 (Xinhua) -- Jen Smith, a homeowner in an affluent suburb outside Washington, D.C., is not happy about U.S. President Joe Biden's plan for neighborhoods like hers.

 "There's a low-income development a couple of miles down the road," the manager of a small company, in her late 40s, told Xinhua.